INRIA/scikit-learn-mooc/README.md

 In some cases you
 may need to use a `jupytext` command directly rather than using the provided `Makefile`.
-For instance, to create an empty notebook from a Python script:
+For instance, to create a notebook from a Python script:
 ```
-$ jupytext --to ../notebooks//ipynb python_scripts/your_python_script.py
+$ jupytext --to ipynb python_scripts/your_python_script.py --output notebooks/your_notebook.ipynb
 ```

 ## Direct binder links to OVH, GESIS and GKE to trigger and cache builds